- Herbaria and Herbarium Specimens

 Making Fragment Packets

 - Collection Acquisitions and Set Preparation.

 - Accessioning and filing.

-- Ancillary Collections: spirit, wood, seed, dna, seed bank.
+- Ancillary Collections: spirit, wood, seed, economic botany, dna, seed bank.

 - Upkeep and organization of the collection: organization of families, genera, species; folder making; specimen repair, updating nomenclature, pest control and fumigation.

 - Library and Special Collections / Publications Exchange: Ordering and organization, acquisitions and cataloging; illustrations, photographs.

 Computers, Databases, and the Web: Darwin core, local database (e.g. Specify), global database (e.g. GBIF)

 - Exchanges and Gifts: Establishment of exchange program.

 Incoming: Count, evaluate, acknowledge, record tally.